 There are many interests and co-curricular activities your son may undertake.
 Most of them are organised by teachers out of lesson time.
 Students are encouraged to become involved in such activities.
-A booklet listing over a 100 co-curricular activities is available from the Administration Office.
+A booklet listing over a 100 co-curricular activities is available from the Administration Office and on the school website.
 A small selection is noted below: